 I definitely distinguish between meditation and "woolgathering", "daydreaming" or musing.
 I don't discount woolgathering or attempt to suppress it at all times.
 My mind readily drifts from subject to subject, and I regard my woolgathering time as often being some of my most productive time.
 Things pop into my head as my thoughts drift in an unfocused manner.
 Occasionally, a problem will occur to me which I will need to think through in a focused manner.

-I keep a notepad, pen, and flashlight by my bed.
+I kept a notepad, pen, and flashlight by my bed.
 I draw a line across the middle of the page and make notes of thoughts about the meditation process itself on the top and notes about things I want to do on the bottom half.
 Attempts to meditate invariably result in a large "to-do list".
 Meditation evidently results in the emergence of thoughts of many tasks I would like to accomplish — thoughts that get repressed when I am concentrating on accomplishing other tasks in my normal (non-meditating) activities.

 But woolgathering is distinct from meditation.
 The central purpose of my meditation is to relax my mind and relieve myself of stress, which means purging my mind of thoughts ("relaxing thoughts away").
 In general, I love my mind as I love my life.
 There was a time when I could reach high levels of ecstatic enthusiasm associated with high levels of mental "activation".
 There is truth to the claim that a mind completely at peace may not remain a mind.
 I hate to believe that thinking must necessarily be associated with worrying & stress rather than with insights leading to problems solved, stress relief, and excitement.
-Nonetheless, worrying & stress are grim realities, relaxing the mind can be of value against worry & stress, and the goal of my meditation is to relax my mind — which means purging my mind of thoughts.
+Nonetheless, when worrying & stress are grim realities, relaxing the mind can be of value against the worry & stress, and the goal of my meditation is to relax my mind — which means purging my mind of thoughts.

 (return to contents)

 The mantra is essential in helping me to focus on the force when I am struggling against distractions.
 The greater my sense of peace, the smaller the irritant leading to distraction.
 Tiny itches demand scratching attention, and there is often an urge to reposition my body or blow my nose.
 There is something to be said, however, for finding optimal body positions for relaxation.
 I have adapted to the discomfort of ear muffs, even when lying on my side.
 Songs entering my head can be hard to stop.
 Thoughts, however, are by far the greatest distractions.
 I do not struggle against valuable thoughts, however, I welcome them and and write them down when appropriate.
 But many thoughts seem like clutter — needless recycling of memories or plans.
-I struggle against such thoughts in the same way when I am attempting to meditate as when I am attempting to sleep — with the "relax" mantra.
+I resist such thoughts in the same way when I am attempting to meditate as when I am attempting to sleep — with the "relax" mantra.
 The word "relax" reminds me of my purpose and helps displace the pointless thoughts & memories.
 My irritation over my failure to relax is itself a distraction — impatience at upset.
 At times I simply become "stir-crazy" expecially when I have thoughts that seem to demand immediate action.
 Writing-down the thoughts is only a partial aid to relaxing.

 Aside from my "relax" mantra, my meditation is focused on the magnetic-field-like force swirling within my brain, which seems to be a constant source of mental stress.
 When my mind is purged of thought, and I am focused on the swirling force, my tinnitus becomes much louder, and the swirling force seems much stronger.
 The swirling force throbs with the throbbing of my heart.
 Trying to relax the swirling force is like trying to peel an onion that has an infinite number of layers.
 The force can seem like the center of me (my brain), or I can feel like I am outside of the force trying to "peel the onion" and "digest" the layers.